Saving tomato seeds

 If you want to grow your own heirloom tomato variety every year, you will need to know how to save tomato seeds at the end of each season.
-While you can simply scoop out the seeds and dry them, it’s better to use this fermentation process.
+While you can simply scoop out the seeds and dry them, it’s better to use this fermentation process for "wet" seeds.

 While I'm showing you how to ferment and dry tomato seeds here, this is also the best process to use for other "wet" seeds, such as cucumbers and melons.